Maryland Termite Control and Extermination

 How to Control Termites in Maryland

 Because they’re prevalent in Maryland, it’s important for the protection of your home or business that you know how to get rid of termites.
 Termite treatment in Maryland is a specialty of Viking Pest Control.
-Among other treatments, Viking Pest uses the Sentricon® system to rid your Maryland home or business of termites.
-Sentricon uses the pest’s nature against them, with bait that workers are attracted to even more than wood.
+Among other treatments, Viking Pest uses a Termite Bait and Monitoring System to rid your Maryland home or business of termites.
+Termite Bait and Monitoring Systems use the pest’s nature against them, with bait that workers are attracted to even more than wood.
 Workers eat this bait and bring it back to the colony, where queens and new termites eat it.
-After feeding on the Sentricon bait, these pests can’t molt, which means they can’t survive.
+After feeding on the bait, these pests can’t molt, which means they can’t survive.

 You can also prevent a termite infestation by maintaining your building or home property to keep them out.
-Use proper drainage to keep the foundation and soil around it dry.
-The Maryland termite control experts at Viking Pest recommend filling cracks and holes in cement and around entry points like pipes and electrical incursions, fix all leaks, and keep vents free from debris.
+Use proper drainage to keep the framing and soil around it dry.
+The Maryland termite control experts at Viking Pest recommend filling cracks and holes in cement and around entry points like pipes and electrical incursions, fixing all leaks, and keeping vents free from debris.
 Don’t plant trees or shrubs against wood structures and don’t pile wood-like firewood near your Maryland home or business.